adbayb/stack/stack/README.md

 -   Standardized file structure including optional folder creation such as `examples`, `packages`, ...
 -   Enable all project lifecycle steps with commands from the setup, check, fix, build, and test to the versioning and release
 -   Built-in configuration preset setup (including Node/NPM runtime, Git ignore/hooks, TypeScript, ESLint, Prettier, EditorConfig, Renovate, Changesets, and VSCode)
--   A welcoming environment for users and contributors with the creation of `README.md`, `CONTRIBUTING.md`, and GitHub template files (including issue and pull request), ...
+-   A welcoming environment for users and contributors with the continuous integration setup, and the creation of `README.md`, `CONTRIBUTING.md`, and GitHub template files (including issue and pull request ones), ...
 -   An optimized development environment with command caching (no build needed if nothing changes)

 <br>